-There was a very old man in Jerusalem who God was speaking to through the Holy Spirit.
+There was a very old man in Jerusalem who God was speaking to, through the Holy Spirit.
 The Holy Spirit had been quiet for 400 years.
-No new prophets or prophecy and yet he spoke to this man, his name was Simeon, and God promised Simeon that he would not die before he had seen the messiah.
+No new prophets or prophecy had been revealed and yet he spoke to this man, his name was Simeon, and God promised Simeon that he would not die before he had seen the messiah.

 Simeon was prompted by the Holy Spirit to go to the temple.
-Joseph and Mary had brought the baby Jesus to offer the sacrifice for a first born baby boy.
+Joseph and Mary had brought the baby Jesus to the temple to offer the sacrifice for a first born baby boy.

 “Now there was a man in Jerusalem called Simeon, who was righteous and devout.
 He was waiting for the consolation of Israel, and the Holy Spirit was on him.
 It had been revealed to him by the Holy Spirit that he would not die before he had seen the Lord’s Messiah.
 Moved by the Spirit, he went into the temple courts.
 When the parents brought in the child Jesus to do for him what the custom of the Law required, Simeon took him in his arms and praised God, saying: “Sovereign Lord, as you have promised, you may now dismiss your servant in peace.
 For my eyes have seen your salvation, which you have prepared in the sight of all nations: a light for revelation to the Gentiles, and the glory of your people Israel.”
 The child’s father and mother marveled at what was said about him.

 Simeon was not just looking for a savior for the Jewish people but be he looked further ahead, to a light also for the Gentiles which meant everyone else.
 Simeon saw God’s heart for lost people and saw Jesus as the hope and salvation for all people everywhere, for Jews and for gentiles.